ozarychta/po2/GuessNumberGame/README.md

-Game in which you have to guess what randomly generated number.
+Game in which you have to guess randomly generated number.